-Please note, the 2023-24 program year is year-two of a two-year funding cycle.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Not applicable Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) This application is a CoC-based application.
+(CDBG only) Not applicable

+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only)

+This application is a CoC-based application.
 Only applications submitted by the lead CoC organization are considered for funding.
-The application submitted by the lead CoC organization has to identify the local process for decision-making and the proposed grantees to be responsible for carrying out the HOPWA and ESG eligible activities.
+The application submitted by the lead CoC organization must identify the local process for decision-making and the proposed grantees to be responsible for carrying out the HOPWA and ESG eligible activities.
 Eligible grantees include community and faith-based non-profits and units of local governments.
 There are 16 CoCs in the state of Virginia including the Balance of State CoC.
-The balance of State CoC includes 73 localities and is organized into 12 separate planning groups.
+The Balance of State CoC includes 73 localities and is organized into 12 separate planning groups.
 For the purpose of this application these planning groups are considered CoCs.

-Written agreements for the upcoming program year will be issued to individual grantees by July 1, 2023.
-Please note, the 2023-2024 program year is year-two of a two-year funding cycle.
-Year two renewals amounts will be based on available funding and year-one performance.
+Written agreements for the upcoming program year will be issued to individual grantees by July 1, 2024.
+Please note, the 2024-2025 program year is year two of a two-year funding cycle.
+Year two renewals amounts will be based on available funding and year one performance.

 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).

 (HOPWA only)

 This application is a CoC-based application.
 Only applications submitted by the lead CoC organization are considered for funding.
 The application submitted by the lead CoC organization has to identify the local process for decision-making and the proposed grantees to be responsible for carrying out the HOPWA and ESG eligible activities.
 Eligible grantees include community and faith-based non-profits and units of local governments.
 There are 16 CoCs in the state of Virginia including the Balance of State CoC.
-The balance of State CoC includes 90 localities and is organized into 12 separate planning groups.
+The balance of State CoC includes 73 localities and is organized into 12 separate planning groups.
 For the purpose of this application these planning groups were considered CoCs.

-Written agreements for the upcoming program year will be issued to individual grantees by July 1, 2023.
-Please note, the 2023-2024 program year is year-two of a two-year funding cycle.
-Year two renewals amounts will be based on available funding and year-one performance.
+Written agreements for the upcoming program year will be issued to individual grantees by July 1, 2024.
+Please note, the 2024-2025 program year is year two of a two-year funding cycle.
+Year two renewals amounts will be based on available funding and year one performance.